 The financial statements are prepared on the assumption that the Trust will continue to operate in the foreseeable future.
-As at 31 December 2020, the Trust's current liabilities exceeded its current assets by \$3,490,293.
-This is mainly the result of the \$4,000,000 of borrowings from Taranaki Regional Council for the repair and refurbishment project.
+As at 31 December 2021, the Trust's current liabilities exceeded its current assets by \$721,982.
+This is mainly due to significant accounts payable as the result of the repair and refurbishment project.
 The Trust is funded by Taranaki Regional Council to maintain Yarrow Stadium as a community asset.

 Taranaki Regional Council has provided a letter of support to ensure that the Trust will continue to be provided financial support to enable it to pay its debts as they fall due.
-Taranaki Regional Council have also secured the funding that is required to repair the assets and the stadium as outlined in the Taranaki Regional Council 2019/2020 and 2020/2021 Annual Plans.
+Taranaki Regional Council have also secured the funding that is required to repair the assets and the stadium as outlined in the Taranaki Regional Council 2021/2031 Long Term Plan.